 Questions?
 Please contact EduMine: +1 604 683 2037 or [email protected] and we will get back to you during regular business hours, Monday - Friday, 8:00am to 5:00pm Pacific Time.

-The full fee for the two day program is CAD 1,650 + 13% tax.
-The fee covers the lecture, a comprehensive set of course notes, access to pre-course e-learning, a certificate of attendance, and catered breakfast and lunches including light refreshments.
+The fee covers the lecture, access to Pre-Course e-Learning, a certificate of attendance, and catered breakfasts and lunches including light refreshments.
 The fee does not cover accommodation.

 Early Bird: there is a 10% discount if you register at least 30 days prior to the course start date.
 A 10% discount is offered for groups of 3 or more OR if you provide your Annual EduMine subscription User ID at time of registration.
 The maximum discount that can be applied is 20%.